Autism And Psychosis: Understanding The Connection And Finding Support

 Medically reviewed by Julie Dodson, MA, LCSW

 Autism spectrum disorder (ASD) and psychosis can sometimes co-occur in complex ways.
 Autism impacts a person throughout their life, influencing their senses and interactions.
 Psychosis sometimes occurs later, temporarily disrupting a person's connection to reality.
-While the two conditions are separate, research suggests they may share some underlying connections.
+While the two conditions are separate, research suggests they may have some underlying connections in common.

 A close up of a woman in a white top as she stands in her home and gazes off with a worried expression.